gojilabs/development/3rd_parties/spaces_and_shrine.md

 ## Usage

 We do not work with the file storage directly.
-Usually we use some gem that wraps all interaction with the file repository and provides a convenient interface.
+Usually we use some gem that wraps all interaction with the file storage and provides a convenient interface.
 These are the following gems:

 - [Paperclip](https://github.com/thoughtbot/paperclip) (now deprecated)
 - [CarrierWave](https://github.com/carrierwaveuploader/carrierwave)